Heterogeneous Knowledge for Augmented Modular Reinforcement Learning: Introduction

-In many cases, existing prior knowledge and other sources of information could speed up the learning process and improve safety, however, current solutions are not flexible and generalizable.
-Indeed, efforts have been made to incorporate different sources of information into RL, most notably in form of text manuals and video game-play \parencite{zhong_rtfm_2021, fan_minedojo_2022} but also knowledge graphs \parencite{murugesan_text-based_2021}.
-However, these are mostly designed to address a specific problem and limited to one source of information, lacking at the same time the seamless integration of diverse types and the flexibility to acquire new knowledge.
-Prior knowledge has also been used to mitigate safety concerns, for example to reduce the number of catastrophic events during learning and exploration \parencite{abbeel_autonomous_2010, song_efficient_2012, garcia_safe_2012, garcia_comprehensive_2015}.
-While successfully reducing unsafe actions in specific environments, these methods suffer from the same set of limitations, since they mostly consider knowledge in form of demonstrations or teacher advice \parencite{garcia_comprehensive_2015}.
+In many cases, existing heterogeneous knowledge could speed up the learning process and improve safety, however, current solutions are not flexible and generalizable.
+Indeed, efforts have been made to integrate different sources of information into RL, such as text manuals, video game-play training examples \citep{zhong_rtfm_2021, fan_minedojo_2022}, knowledge graphs \citep{murugesan_text-based_2021} and demonstrations \citep{abbeel_autonomous_2010, song_efficient_2012, garcia_safe_2012}.
+These methodologies are primarily designed to tackle specific issues and are constrained by their reliance on a \textit{single} source of information, thereby lacking the ability to incorporate \textit{diverse} types of knowledge representations.

+An agent that can seamlessly incorporate diverse knowledge sources and process them using a range of mechanisms is inherently compelling.
+As a motivating example consider an autonomous traffic control system at a busy intersection.
+Ideally, this system would: 1) Use existing rules based on logic (laws) and reason about them; 2) Utilize pre-trained policies trained on other intersections or a simulator; 3) Maximize traffic flow via standard RL; 4) Keep track of special cases in a database and retrieve scenarios when necessary, for example in an emergency situation.
+Consequently, this system not only relies on diverse knowledge representations, such as rules and past events but also processes these suitably.
+In our experiments we implement the four mentioned components for agents solving tasks of the Minigrid suite.